Clinical Counseling Services

 Children of Murdered Parents and Siblings (COMPS)

-Healthy Alternatives for Youth – Substance Use Counseling
+Healthy Alternatives for Youth – substance use counseling

 Youth Pride

 Home/school/community-based individual and family counseling for youth ages 10-22, who identify as lesbian, gay, bisexual, transgender, queer, questioning, intersex, asexual, or have gender identity issues.
-Youth Pride Brochure

 Teen Parent Connection (TPC)